a11to1n3/LimeSoDa/docs/source/introduction.rst

 Dataset Structure
 -----------------

-Each dataset in pyLimeSoDa is structured as follows:
+Each dataset in LimeSoDa is structured as follows:

 -  **Dataset**: A pandas DataFrame containing: